SolidX

 You can check the status of your applications with pm2 list.

-Nginx will act as a reverse proxy, directing traffic to your backend and frontend applications.
+Nginx will act as a reverse proxy for your backend and serve your frontend as static files.

 Configure Firewall